Backup and Restore¶

 Backing up a TraefikEE Cluster¶

-TraefikEE enables you to create a copy of the current state of your cluster, which includes:
+TraefikEE backups are copies of the current state of a cluster, which includes:

 - Deployed certificates